-Posted by Gary Burger on February 5, 2016 in In the community
+Posted by Gary Burger on February 5, 2016 in Law

 The Fair Labor Standards Act (FLSA) is the law that governs minimum wages and overtime pay.
 The FLSA was enacted by Congress in 1938 and has been the core law protecting workers’ rights to receive fair wages.
 By that I mean the right to receive a minimum wage and a right to receive overtime pay.
 While the FLSA does not apply to every type of employee, many types of employees are covered.
 Unfortunately, even in this day and age, many employers regularly violate the FLSA by either not paying their employees for all the time their employees spend working or misclassifying their employees as exempt from FLSA when they are not.
 Additionally, some employers have a compensation policy that does not truly reflect the actual time their employees spend working.
 The unfair result is that the employer receives a free benefit from its employees.